nubenetes/awesome-kubernetes/docs/docker.md

     * The Docker ecosystem is filled with leaky abstractions.
 The utopian vision of Docker containers is a world where a developer can grab a base container for a language, copy in their code with a minimal Dockerfile, and be ready to develop and deploy instantly.
     * Unfortunately, this landscape is filled with per-language gotchas that make this world a far cry from reality.
 Here are some of the wonky things I've run into when working with containers.
 * [cloudsavvyit.com: How To Clean Up and Delete Docker Images](https://www.cloudsavvyit.com/14191/how-to-clean-up-and-delete-docker-images/)
-* [itnext.io: Software development in containers — a cookbook 🌟🌟🌟](https://itnext.io/software-development-in-containers-a-cookbook-2ba14d07e535) A guide to developing containerized software
+* [==itnext.io: Software development in containers — a cookbook== 🌟🌟🌟](https://itnext.io/software-development-in-containers-a-cookbook-2ba14d07e535) A guide to developing containerized software
 * [dev.to: How to create a production Docker image](https://dev.to/abdorah/how-to-create-production-docker-image-ready-for-deployment-4bbe)
 * [dev.to: How to run docker on Windows without Docker Desktop](https://dev.to/_nicolas_louis_/how-to-run-docker-on-windows-without-docker-desktop-hik)
 * [dev.to: Beginner's guide to Docker and Docker CLI commands](https://dev.to/paru429/beginner-s-guide-to-docker-and-docker-cli-commands-1p75)